sandialabs/LVTM/readme.txt

 a time, and has the following features:
  * Selection of project/target
  * Lists all VIs in memory, grouped by class/library
- * Searches for statically referenced clones
+ * Searches for and enumerates clones in memory
  * DropIn VI for including dynamically referenced clones (Clone Beacon)
- * Refresh Now (F5) reads all VIs in memory and adds new ones to the tree
+ * 'Refresh Now' (F5) re-reads all VIs in memory and adds new ones to the tree
  * Displays VI name, owning class/library, state, path, data size & code size
  * Displays VI FP Behavior, Reentrant?, Reentrancy Type, Paused? & Highlight?
  * Sort by any column, including by library name